-The US Army will field a comprehensive “enterprise level”information system for its ground fleet.
-The system will integrate existing test and diagnostic equipment to develop fleet wide logistic and situational awareness, implementing modern Condition Based Maintenance service that will enhance the operation and effectiveness of the tactical and s of the current force.
+The US Army will field a comprehensive “enterprise level” maintenance information system for its ground combat vehicle fleet.
+The system will integrate existing test and diagnostic equipment to develop fleet wide logistic and situational awareness, implementing modern Condition Based Maintenance service that will enhance the operation and effectiveness of the tactical and combat vehicles of the current force.

-DRS already produces automatic test equipment (ATE) and integral diagnostic systems designed to diagnose and repair electronic components on Army M1A1, M1A2 and M1A2 System Enhancement Program (SEP) Abramss, M2/M3 Fighting Vehicle Systems, and USMC’s Abrams tanks and Light Armored Vehicles ( s).
+DRS already produces automatic test equipment (ATE) and integral diagnostic systems designed to diagnose and repair electronic components on Army M1A1, M1A2 and M1A2 System Enhancement Program (SEP) Abrams Main Battle Tanks, Bradley M2/M3 Fighting Vehicle Systems, and USMC’s Abrams tanks and Light Armored Vehicles (LAVs).